 The processes that you followed in your office might not work for remote teams.
 As a manager, you can’t call for a ‘quick meeting’ in the meeting room anytime you want or expect employees to respond to your messages right away.

-When employees work from home they expect a certain level of work-life balance, and constantly receiving messages from managers can disrupt their concentration, decrease efficiency, and eventually make them feel burned out.
+When employees work from home (WFH Meaning) they expect a certain level of work-life balance, and constantly receiving messages from managers can disrupt their concentration, decrease efficiency, and eventually make them feel burned out.
 That is why remote work calls out for new processes and working styles which can align with the remote team’s expectations and help them deliver better work.

-How to efficiently manage remote work
+How to efficiently manage remote team

 1. Create your team’s remote workplace